refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 <br/>

-## How to build product CRUD pages with NextUI and refine
+## How to build product CRUD pages with NextUI and Refine

 In the project template we created using refine.dev, there are CRUD pages for categories in the database.
 In this section, we will create similar CRUD pages for products using NextUI.
 Let's start by creating the list page.